tamim-ahmed-15/cuet-cgpa-calculator/README.md

 1. Log in to **[course.cuet.ac.bd](https://course.cuet.ac.bd)**
 2. Navigate to the **Published Result** page
-3. Click the **purple floating button** (bottom-right corner)
+3. Click the **purple floating button** at the bottom-right corner
-4. Your semester-wise GPA, overall CGPA, and performance graph appear instantly!
+4. View your semester-wise GPA, overall CGPA, target GPA planner, and performance graph instantly

 ---